 If you’re developing an empty basement you’re likely to have a bare concrete floor on your lower level.
 Consequently, flooring is another aspect of the project that you’ll need to investigate.
 The type of flooring will depend on what your finished basement will be used for, such as an entertainment centre, children’s play area, family room, office, or gym.
 There are quite a few different types of basement flooring material for you to choose from, but a professional contractor such as Basement Builders can help you to make the best decision.

-Ceramic tile can be installed right on top of the concrete foundation and isn’t affected by water.
+- Ceramic Tile – When considering basement flooring options, ceramic tile might be a style you should consider.
+This type of flooring can be installed right on top of the concrete foundation and isn’t affected by water.
 This type of tile is also reasonably thin, so it doesn’t adversely affect the basement’s ceiling height.
 This has to be kept in mind when planning your basement flooring.
 If you already have a low ceiling in your basement, certain types of flooring might reduce the height still further, making your basement less appealing for your family.

-Vinyl flooring is easy to clean, durable, and an affordable option, with tiles or sheets that are attached the floor.
+- Vinyl Flooring – Of all basement flooring options, vinyl is easy to clean, durable, and an affordable option, with tiles or sheets that are attached to the floor.
 Vinyl flooring comes in a wide variety of designs, including ones that closely resemble ceramic, stone, or wood.
 There’s also linoleum, which is also hardwearing, easy to maintain, and can last for decades.
-Some of these types of flooring have barriers to protect them from moisture and vapor.
+Some of these types of flooring have barriers to protect them from moisture and vapour.
 If individual tiles are used, these can be replaced if the basement suffers water damage.

-Both engineered hardwood and laminate are very durable, easy to maintain, and are available in a wide range of designs.
+- Engineered Hardwood/Laminate – Both of these basement flooring options are very durable, easy to maintain, and are available in a wide range of designs.
 They can either be glued to the concrete subfloor or used with a floating floor that’s not installed directly on top of the concrete.
 Engineered hardwood is more stable than solid hardwood and is better able to withstand humidity or temperature fluctuations that can cause the wood to expand or shrink.